Western Illinois Museum nurtures our history and culture.

 For the next 11 months, a committee of students (Jo Wright, Linda Anderson, and Susan Baker), staff (Gordana Rezab, Judy Hermann, Titus Karlowitz, Bob Reed, and Ann Stagg), and community representatives (Gene Litchfield and Bob Ausbury) met with Leon Clements, director of Auxiliary Services at WIU.
 The task was to find support, a location, and artifacts for a campus museum.

 On May 4, 1974, the Western Student Museum opened in an auditorium on the third floor of Sherman Hall.
 The exhibits included a history of Haeger Pottery with photographs and samples of original ceramic art items, old telephones donated by General Telephone, a display from the Fulton County Historical Society (created by Marjorie Bordner), and a Hall of Fame of area business leaders.
 And the Grote Hall archives!

-The students and advisers adopted a mission for the museum: to collect, preserve, display, and interpret artifacts from West Central Illinois, defined as the historic Military Tract.
+The students and advisers began the work of collecting, preserving, exhibiting, and interpreting artifacts from West Central Illinois, also known as the historic Military Tract.

 One of the attractions of opening day was the unveiling of the official portrait of Western Illinois University President John Bernhard, who was about to leave WIU after six years.

-For the next three years, the museum grew in number of artifacts and supporters.
+For the next three years, the museum grew in the number of artifacts and supporters.
 The first Western Museum Newsletter was published in Fall 1977 and mailed to almost 1,000 people.
 Each newsletter described exhibits, new acquisitions, spotlighted student leaders, staff, and volunteers.
 Some longer historical articles often interpreted the cover photograph.

 The museum hosted two open houses each year with ice cream socials, cow chip throwing contests, or programs about fur trapping, frontier life, crafts, family life, etc.